-Member of the Board of Directors of Salam International Investment Limited-Qatar, and Deputy Chief Operating Officer.

-He is also a member of the Board of Directors at Salam Bounian for Development-Qatar representing SIIL.
-Mr. AbdulSalam is also partner at Firefly Communications.
-He has worked in several sectors including oil and gas, banking and roads construction.
-He is a member of Qatar Entrepreneurs Society.

-He holds a master's degree in International Finance and Economics from the University of Newcastle Upon Tyne, UK.
+- Member of the Board of Directors of Salam International Investment Limited-Qatar, and Deputy Chief Operating Officer. - Member of the Board of Directors at Salam Bounian for Development-Qatar representing SIIL. - Partner at Firefly Communications. - He has worked in several sectors including oil and gas, banking and roads construction. - Member of Qatar Entrepreneurs Society. - He holds a master's degree in International Finance and Economics from the University of Newcastle Upon Tyne-UK.